AnWeber/atom-htmltidy/README.md

 * **filename of tidy html 5 options**: name of the tidy html 5 options file
 *default: .htmltidy*
-* **default options**:
-if no tidy html 5 options file is found, this options will be used *default: none*
-* **warn on tag count change**: if the tag count change during formatting, a warn notification gets displayed. tidy html 5 automatically delete or add html tags. it is a feature.
+* **format on save**:
+auto format html document on save
-*default: disabled*
+*default: enabled*
+* **grammer scopes**:
+array of grammar scopes on which formatting and linting gets activated *default: angular, basic, erb, gohtml, jsp, mustache, handlebars, ruby, php*
 * **path to tidy executable**: the package has a builtin version of tidy html 5 (v5.1.25). if you want to use a newer version, this is your setting.
 *default: none*
 * **show errors**:
 automatically set show-errors to 6 if no option is provided *default: enabled*
-* **grammer scopes**:
-array of grammar scopes on which formatting and linting gets activated *default: angular, basic, erb, gohtml, jsp, mustache, handlebars, ruby, php *
+* **warn on tag count change**: if the tag count change during formatting, a warn notification gets displayed. tidy html 5 automatically delete or add html tags. it is a feature.
+*default: disabled*

 Please provide tidy html 5 options.
 I don't recommend using empty options.
 I use this options in an angularjs project.
 ```